IDinsight/aaq_core_template/README.md

 Clone or fork this repository.

-If you clone this, please setup a new repository for future commits and add this repository as another remote - possibly called `template`.
+If you clone this, please setup a new repository for future commits and add this repository as another remote -  called `template`.
 This will allow you to pull in new changes made to this template.
+Here are the instructions on how to do this:

 1. Clone this repo
 ```